Pan de Muerto (Dead Man's Bread)

-The last days of October are filled with the aromas of marigolds, copal, toasted canela, orange blossom, anise seed, mole, tortillas and wood.
+The last days of October are filled with the aromas of marigolds, copal, toasted canela, orange blossom, anise seed, mole, tortillas, and wood.
 Many are busy preparing for the Day of the Dead celebrations that take place during the first days of November (the main festivity is on the 2nd).
-The celebration dates back to the Aztec times where it is believed that the deceased are embarking on a journey, eventually leading them to the Mictlan, the highest level of the underworld where they would finally rest in peace.
-The cemeteries are filled with laughter, mariachis, food, lights, flowers, and it is a celebration of life.
-People gather around the tombs and bring the deceased their favorite food and sounds.
+The celebration dates back to the Aztec times, when it was believed that the deceased embarked on a journey that led them to the Mictlan—the highest level of the underworld—to finally rest in peace.
+The cemeteries are filled with laughter, mariachis, food, lights, flowers, and sand.
+It is a celebration of life.
+People gather around the tombs and bring the deceased's favorite foods and sounds.

-It is not that death isn't painful, but it is believed that one embarks on a journey and it is a way to celebrate the time we had with them and to keep them alive.
+It is not that death isn't painful.
+Rather, the belief that the deceased embark on a journey serves to celebrate the time we had with them and keep their memory alive.
 There are many different breads made for this celebration.
-In Michoacán they are sculpted into shapes of flowers, the Virgin Mary, skulls or animals.
-In Oaxaca you will find round breads topped with sesame seeds and colorful head figurines coming out of them.
-And in the center of Mexico the dough is made with pulque (a fermented beverage made from the maguey plant) instead of yeast, giving it a very distinctive somewhat herbal and acidic flavor, and many places dust the tops with pink sugar, remembering the ceremonial use of bread.
-There are too many varieties to count, but this one's perhaps the most known.
-This particular recipe is adapted from Maricu, a chef from Mexico City who owns a cooking school with the same name.
+In Michoacán they are sculpted into shapes of flowers, the Virgin Mary, skulls, or animals; in Oaxaca you will find round breads topped with sesame seeds and colorful head figurines.
+In the center of Mexico, the dough is made with pulque (a fermented beverage made from the maguey plant) instead of yeast, giving it a distinctive and somewhat herbal, acidic flavor.
+Many places dust the tops of bread with pink sugar, evoking its ceremonial use.
+Though there are countless varieties, Pan de Muerto is perhaps the best-known: this particular recipe is adapted from Maricu, a chef from Mexico City who owns a cooking school of the same name.

-Even though you may not celebrate Day of the Dead I encourage you to make this delicious bread decorated with "bones" and take a moment to remember the life of those who are no longer with you in this life.
+Even though you may not celebrate the Day of the Dead, I encourage you to make this delicious bread—decorated with "bones"—and take a moment to remember those who are no longer with you in this life. —anabelledoliner

 active dry yeast